psrenergy-docs/powerview/docs/home.md

 Power View is a tool for the graphical visualization of transmission-related study results of PSR models.
 This tool allows the visualization on a map, in a georeferenced and integrated environment, of animated circuit flows, circuit loading, as as bus-related information such as bus generation and load.
 Is is also possible to show an animated chronological evolution of the variables along the study period.

+---

 ### Technical specifications

-The visualization tool has been implemented using the *Adobe AIR* framework (based on *Adobe Flash*) and the *Google Maps* API.
+The visualization tool has been implemented using the *Chromium-based* and *OpenLayers*

-* *Adobe AIR*: graphical development framework based on vector graphics, which allows the construction of rich content applications using high performance graphical processing.
+*Chromium* is a free and open-source codebase for a web browser, that uses the Blink rendering engine, principally developed and maintained by Google.
+Powerful tool that includes the following:

+  * New, more powerful JavaScript APIs
+  * SVG for vector graphics
+  * Canvas for 2D and with WebGL 3D graphics
+  * CSS3 for rounded corners, gradients, etc.
+  * More expressive markup

+*OpenLayers* is a high-performance, feature-packed library for creating interactive maps on the web.
 Its main characteristics are:
   * GPU Hardware acceleration for performance optimization
   * Layer-bases interface layout
   * Vector animation support
   * Rasterized graphics animation

-* *Google Maps API*: Power View integration with *Google Maps* API allows the use of navigation and control functionalities such as:
-  * Terrain map visualization
-  * Type of terrain visualization
-  * Translation and zoom control
+---

 ### System requirements